Speed glue

 Speed glue works by its solvent vapours which make the porous cells of soft rubber expand.
 This stretches the rubber giving it a tension that in turn makes the ball behave like an object meeting a trampoline.

 It was discovered by accident in the 1970s when a player used bicycle puncture repair glue to fix his racket before a match.
 The difference in the play of the ball became immediately obvious.
 The high performance effect lasts only a few hours.

 Table tennis player Dragutin Šurbek of Yugoslavia is given the major credit for popularising this use of speed glue between 1979 and 1983.

 Speed glue was allowed for the last time in the 2008 Summer Olympics.
-From the 2012 Olympic games, speed glue is banned in the Olympics.
+From the 2012 Summer Olympics, speed glue is banned in the Olympics.

 Description

 Speed glue is an adhesive used to assemble table tennis rackets in a manner to make them hit balls back with increased speed.
 It is optional; a person may choose to use regular glue instead.
 Its use in tournaments is currently disputed due to believed toxicity in some speed glues.

 The theory behind speed glue is that it is soaked up by the sponge layer between the rubber topsheet and blade of a table tennis paddle.
 The sponge begins to expand, and consequently begins to stretch the attached rubber topsheet causing increased tension and creating a "trampoline" effect on the ball causing it to bounce back quicker.

 Speed glue use is generally more common among advanced table tennis players.
 The increased speed of the strokes of the paddle is usually too great for beginners to handle.
 Professional players who use speed glue generally apply it to their paddle a few hours before their match because the effects of speed glue do not last long.
 The effects last usually 3–6 hours, although recently long life glues have been developed to prolong the effect for up to 4 days.
 Offensive players tend to use speed glue more than defensive players as they emphasise speed over spin and control.
 Generally, speed is inversely proportional to control, although this depends largely on ability.

 Speed glue needs to be reapplied several times to have an optimal effect.
 The nature of speed glue is very unpredictable, so several coats are needed to make the bounce of the paddle more predictable.
 When professionals are seen applying speed glue to their paddles before a tournament, they have applied speed glue to it several times before that time.
 Softer sponge rubbers will gain a larger performance boost from speed glue than harder rubbers.
 The use of speed glue will, over time, degrade the quality of the rubber so persistent use will mean the rubbers will need to be replaced sooner.